Railway Express Agency: History

-As railroads developed and expanded through the United States, linking towns of all sizes, stagecoach and horseback gave way to rail.
-The express business flourished in the latter half of the 19th century, and by 1900 there were four principal parcel express companies, all of which included the rapidly advancing railways as one of their means of transport: Adams Express Company, Southern Express Company, American Express Company, and Wells Fargo.
+As railroads developed and expanded through the United States, linking towns, stagecoach and horseback gave way to rail.
+The express business flourished in the latter half of the 19th century, and by 1900 there were four principal parcel express companies, all of which included the rapidly advancing railways as one of their means of transport: Adams Express, Southern Express, American Express, and Wells Fargo.

-The United States Post Office Department introduced parcel post in 1913.
-This service enabled an individual to mail an item larger than a letter, up to 11 lbs in weight.
-This was on top of laws, Private Express Statutes, that gave the US Post Office the exclusive right to transport letters.
-Express companies could not transport letters, unless the letter had the correct United States Postage applied, on top of the rates the express company charged.
+The United States Post Office Department introduced parcel post service in 1913.
+This enabled an individual to mail an item larger than a letter, up to 11 lbs in weight.
+This was in addition to laws, the Private Express Statutes, that gave Post Office the exclusive right to transport letters.
+Express companies could not transport letters, unless the letter had the correct United States Postage applied, on top of the rate the express company charged.
 Private railway express business increased steadily through the end of World War I.

 World War I

 During the winter of 1917, the United States suffered a severe coal shortage.
 On December 26, President Woodrow Wilson nationalized the railroads in order to move federal troops, their supplies, and coal.
-Treasury Secretary William Gibbs McAdoo was appointed Director General of the newly formed United States Railroad Administration (USRA), which controlled all significant railroads in the country temporarily starting on 28 December 1917.
-This order however, did not include the various major express companies.
+Treasury Secretary William Gibbs McAdoo was appointed Director General of the newly formed United States Railroad Administration (USRA), which controlled all significant railroads in the country temporarily, starting on 28 December 1917.
+However, this did not include the various major express companies.

 McAdoo did not view the multiple companies as a favorable arrangement, and pushed for their consolidation into a single organization, which was done on 1 July 1918.
-Railroad-owned Great Northern Express, Northern Express, Western Express, and non-railroad-owned Adams Express, American Express, Wells Fargo, Southern Express were merged into a single unified entity, American Railway Express Company.
+Railroad-owned Great Northern Express, Northern Express, Western Express, and non-railroad-owned Adams Express, American Express, Wells Fargo, and Southern Express were merged into a single unified entity, American Railway Express Company.